-They had seven children -- Harry Mahlon Romesburg, Dennis Orville Romesburg Sr., Etta C. Wilson Hayes Knox, Zelma Shoaf, Lillie Belle Brown Deal, Myles B. Romesburg and Ray Hermon Romesburg.
+The Romesburgs produced a brood of seven children -- Harry Mahlon Romesburg, Dennis Orville Romesburg Sr., Etta C. Wilson Hayes Knox, Zelma Shoaf, Lillie Belle Brown Deal, Myles B. Romesburg and Ray Hermon Romesburg.

 The Romesburgs resided on a farm about five miles from Confluence, Somerset County.
 To get to school, the children needed to walk a distance of about one and one-half miles through fields and woods along a river, crossing a covered bridge to the one room King School.